greatcan11/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the set-up video here.**

+> [Setup: ](https://drive.google.com/file/d/1qcjL0XvxY_wQjxNLHKbQdlJ4N4EOsEpV/view?usp=sharing) This attempt shows how tinkerbelle is being controlled remotely using a wireless mouse and the color change can be visible while recording as the phone is being propped up.
+Since this is the intial test for the setup, there was no interaction between the person and the device as I wanted to make sure the device could change color.
+> [First Type of Interaction: ](https://drive.google.com/file/d/1BFQv1Tecd8sAP_El4dD6OGfVWi0sh6-9/view?usp=sharing) This interaction is having the color change based on the person's mood.
+The person's mood is expressed through their feelings as they are explaining about different events happening in their lives.

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**
+> [Second Type of Interaction: ](https://drive.google.com/file/d/1UGrD8xygJkbXcb7_1NIU_a1KtNizHmR2/view?usp=sharing) This interaction is still at the person's desk and the color change is based on the person's mood.
+However, the interaction also involves encouraging the person to stay hydrated and so the intensity of the color changes so it looks like it is flashing.
+This gets the person's interaction and prompts the person to take a drink.

 ## Part E. Costume the device